 The hand of modafinil, the drug designed to treat narcolepsy and used by fighter pilots to stay sharp, is all over university coursework these days.
-But it's not just the students taking the "king of smart drugs" to get verbose essays and dissertations done.
+But it's not just the students taking the so-called 'king of smart drugs' to get verbose essays and dissertations done.
 Now lecturers are using it to grade the never-ending things, too.

 VICE spoke to a number of university lecturers burdened with mounting workloads due to rising student numbers and extra bureaucracy who are breaking the law to import modafinil over the internet in order to plow through the paperwork.

-Rachel, a lecturer in her 30s who teaches social sciences at a university in southeast England, loves modafinil.
+Rachel, a lecturer in her thirties who teaches social sciences at a university in south-east England, loves modafinil.
 She first started using it a year ago to grade a mountain of 3,000-word undergraduate essays in three weeks—triple the amount of grading compared to a decade ago.

-"The use of modafinil by students is just the tip of the iceberg," says Rachel, who buys her pills at 70p [$0.91] a pop from a Chinese website.
+"The use of modafinil by students is just the tip of the iceberg," says Rachel who buys her pills at 70p [$0.91] a pop from a Chinese website.
 "It seems bad to say, but grading essays is quite dull work.
-It's hard to keep focused and motivated when you've got to your fifty-ninth essay answering the same question.
+It's hard to keep focused and motivated when you've got to your 59th essay answering the same question.

-"Even when I don't have grading to do, I have a day every week cutting through all the teaching admin with the help of modafinil," she says.
+"Even when I don't have grading to do I have a day every week cutting through all the teaching admin with the help of modafinil," she says.
 "I call it 'Super Monday.'
 Suddenly the dull tasks, like dealing with unanswered emails, become fun.
-I take a pill at seven in the morning, and I'm thinking, Bring it on.
-In fact, I'm slightly worried.
-I enjoy it so much.
-Super Monday is my best day of the week."
+I take a 100mg pill at 7AM in the morning and I'm thinking, bring it on.
+In fact I'm slightly worried, I enjoy it so much, Super Monday is my best day of the week."

 "As I see it, it is not just about increased workload.
 It is about being able to determine when you are clear and focused.
 I mainly use it for days when I need to give a really good presentation, participate in a key meeting, work on the core of a paper, or get a lot of stuff done."

 But Sonia says there are downsides to the unnatural levels of concentration modafinil provides.
-Sometimes she can become too focused, spending far too long marking individual essays, or rooted like a statue in her chair.
-The first time she took a pill she was so focused on her screen that she got a bad backache because she hadn't moved an inch in three hours.
+Sometimes she can sometimes become too focused, spending far too long marking individual essays, or rooted like a statue to her chair.
+The first time she took a pill she was so focused on her screen that she got bad backache because her posture had not moved an inch in three hours.
 Sometimes the act of eating lunch just passes her by totally unnoticed.
 She also uses modafinil as a cocaine substitute, to keep her social life going when she's fatigued.

 For some lecturers, modafinil has been a life changer.
-Will is a senior lecturer in his 40s in computer science at a well-known city university in England.
+Will is a senior lecturer in his forties in computer sciences at a well-known city university in England.
 He's been using modafinil for six months to cope with grading torturous piles of often badly written, 5,000-word-long essays, while being dyslexic.

-After a PHD student suggested he use modafinil, Will started taking 100 to 200mg a day on mornings he was grading.
+After a PHD student suggested he use modafinil, Will started taking 100-200mg a day on mornings he was grading.
 "Suddenly grading became almost a pleasurable thing to do.
 I couldn't even recognize myself.
 I can't skim read, but I can read faster now.
 It helps me memorize what students have written, so my feedback is immensely better.
-I can write pages of comment.
-It's much a better quality of grading."
+I can write pages of comment, it's much better quality of grading."

 It's not just teachers at universities taking it to get through the day.
 Mark is an assistant head teacher at a pupil referral unit in the east of England who uses modafinil most days of the working week.
 He was prompted to try the drug after seeing the beneficial effect the stimulant drug Ritalin had one of his pupils with ADHD.